-Edmund's losing streak continues in Madrid
+Murray's struggles on clay continue in Madrid

-Madrid Open: Kyle Edmund loses to Dominic Thiem in first round
+Madrid Open: Andy Murray loses to Andrea Vavassori, Kyle Edmund beaten by Dominic Thiem

 Last updated on .From the section Tennis

+The British former world number one, 35, looked uncomfortable through the majority of the first-round match.

+It is his second straight one-sided defeat on the clay after being thrashed by Alex de Minaur in Monte Carlo.

-Britain's Kyle Edmund is still waiting for his first ATP win this year after losing to Dominic Thiem in straight sets at the Madrid Open.
+Meanwhile, Kyle Edmund is still waiting for his first ATP win this year after losing to Austria's Dominic Thiem.

+Murray has played little on the clay since returning from career-threatening hip surgery, although the 2015 Madrid champion did win two matches in the Spanish capital last year.

+This year the world number 52 has been targeting a return to the French Open next month, which would be his only his second appearance at the Grand Slam tournament since he reached the semi-finals in 2017.

-Thiem won the US Open in 2020 but the former world number three is also coming back from injury and has dropped to 93rd in the rankings.
+Thiem, 29, is also gradually coming back from a serious injury - a wrist problem that ruled him out for nine months - and is 93rd in the rankings.

-"[Edmund] is a very tough and dangerous opponent," said Thiem, a two-time runner-up in Madrid.

-"I love this court, I have some unbelievable memories here, and that helped me release a bit and do better and better.
+"I love this court, I have some unbelievable memories here, and that helped me release a bit and do better and better," said Thiem, a two-time runner-up in Madrid.

 "It's time to work again on that reputation.
 Once I was a tough guy to beat on clay.
 It's not the case now but I'm feeling that I'm getting better and back to shape."